ScholarChen20/HCMNet/README.md

 **ImageNet pretrained model:**

 We use the ImageNet pretrained VMamba-Tiny model from [VMamba](https://github.com/MzeroMiko/VMamba).
+You need to download the model checkpoint and put it into `pretrained_ckpt/vmamba_tiny_e292.pth`
-You need to download the model checkpoint and put it into `data/pretrained/vmamba/vmamba_tiny_e292.pth`
+We use the ImageNet pretrained ConvNeXt-T model from [VMamba](https://github.com/facebookresearch/ConvNeXt).
+You need to download the model checkpoint and put it into `pretrained_ckpt/convnext_tiny_1k_224_ema.pth`

 ```
 wget https://github.com/MzeroMiko/VMamba/releases/download/%2320240218/vssmtiny_dp01_ckpt_epoch_292.pth